MooseCoding/23571-Decode-Next/README.md

 ## 🛠️ how to use (for legal reasons)

-* `@Config` things until it moves
+* `@Configurable` things until it moves
-* spam `telemetry.addData()` until the driver station looks like Times Square
+* spam `telemetry.addData()` until the driver station looks like Times Square and ts increases loop times by 67%
 * if it doesn’t turn right: it’s inverted.
 * if it doesn’t turn left: it’s also inverted.
-* if it moves backwards: congrats, that’s progress.
+* if it moves backwards: congrats, that’s progress, now invert it.

 ---